Surgical Procedures: Orchiectomy

 What is recovery like?

-Recovery from an orchiectomy may include a short stay in the hospital, depending on the type of procedure you have had.
-You will be taught how to care for your incision before being discharged from the hospital.
+After an orchiectomy, you may have to stay in the hospital for a few days depending on the type of procedure you had.
+You will be taught how to care for your incision before leaving the hospital.

-Your medical team will discuss with you the medications you will be taking, including those to prevent blood clots, infection, and constipation, and those for pain control and nausea.
+Your medical team will talk with you about the medications you will be taking, including those to prevent blood clots, infection, and constipation, and those for pain control and nausea.

 Your provider will tell you what you should and should not do when you go home.
-This will often include:
+You may be told to:

 - Wear a scrotal support and use ice packs as directed.